dainakai/obsidian-yaml-table/README.md

-# YAML Table for Obsidian
+# YAML Tables for Obsidian

 An Obsidian plugin that renders YAML code blocks as HTML tables for better visualization.